• Home

 Yoga is a highly beneficial embodiment practice and is great for relaxing the mind.
 Of course, checking in and listening to your body is key.

-Verywell Health has a wonderful article on 6 yoga poses for your period which includes a personal favourite of mine known as the reclined Goddess pose (Supta Baddha Konasana).
-I find this pose to be super gentle yet effective when it comes to relieving menstrual cramping and you can do it whilst laying down on a bed if you don’t feel like getting onto your mat during this time of the month.
+Verywell Health has a wonderful article on 6 yoga poses for your period, which includes a personal favourite of mine known as the reclined Goddess pose (Supta Baddha Konasana).
+I find this pose to be super gentle yet effective when it comes to relieving menstrual cramping, and you can do it while lying down on a bed if you don’t feel like getting onto your mat during this phase of your cycle.

 In 2021, a review of studies concluded that ‘Chamomile can be considered as an effective treatment for primary dysmenorrhea and reducing menstrual bleeding’.

 Aromatherapy using essential oils is a common holistic practice with many health benefits.
-Not only do these plant-derived oils benefit your physical health but they benefit your overall wellbeing too.
+Not only do these plant-derived oils benefit your physical health, but they also provide benefits to your overall well-being.

 A soothing way to use aromatherapy when you have period pain is to gently massage a blend of your chosen essential oil and carrier oil into your abdominal area, lower back or thighs.